novayo/LeetCode/0022_Generate_Parentheses/README.md

 ---

 try_4.py:

 * Runtime: 32 ms, faster than 80.74% of Python3 online submissions for Generate Parentheses.
 * Memory Usage: 14.6 MB, less than 9.31% of Python3 online submissions for Generate Parentheses.

 > recr

+---

+try_5.py:

+* Runtime: 44 ms, faster than 20.71% of Python3 online submissions for Generate Parentheses.
+* Memory Usage: 14.5 MB, less than 86.53% of Python3 online submissions for Generate Parentheses.

+> recr